 In the last month or so two remarkably similar books appeared, Aaron Benanav's Automation and the Future of Work and Jason E. Smith's Smart Machines and Service Work: Automation in an Age of Stagnation.
 The books are similar without being redundant.
 They are too similar to construct anything like a provocative debate between them.
 They are perhaps best viewed not just in terms of their polemics against certain fantasies or fears of automation but the way in which they constitute an emergent, or even dominant, sensibility and orientation of Marxist thought, one that makes sense of the present through the infamous tendency of the rate of profit to fall.

-First, a personal aside, and this is just something that I have been thinking as of late, as I try to keep up with some of the latest writings, podcasts, and websites on Marxist.
+First, a personal aside, and this is just something that I have been thinking as of late, as I try to keep up with some of the latest writings, podcasts, and websites on Marxist thought.
 When I first began to study Marx in the nineties there was perhaps no aspect of Marx's thought in more disrepute than the tendency of the rate of profit to fall.
 It was considered part of the bad teleological aspect of Marx, best approached through a litany of counter-tendencies.
 Predictions of any future where considered part of some Hegelian residue.
 That was the philosophical criticism.
 The tendency of the rate of profit to fall also did not seem to correspond to the world we were living in, the Soviet Union had collapsed and capitalism seemed to be fueled by the dotcom boom.
 It is possible to argue that there was an entire wave of post-autonomist Marxism, at least in its American revival, was an attempt to image a transition to communism predicated not on capitalism's contradictions but its strengths, to image a post-capitalism and a transition that is predicated on abundance rather than immiseration, on activity rather than exclusion.
 The same could be said for accelarationism, which attempted to think post-capitalism from capital's ability to create technological progress (even if that progress was largely squandered or wasted).

 Benanav and Smith's books can be read together as a not so much the emergence of a prominent counter-tendency to both of these orientations, it has been brewing for a long time in journals such as Endnotes and related projects.
 Benanav's previous work on surplus populations was even central to Jameson's odd statement that Capital is about unemployment.
-The publication of these two books marks the emergence of this orientation in a more public form, contending not just with other strains of readings of Marx but with the general sense that technology and automation is the central driving force of capitalism, what could be considered the spontaneous ideology of the era of Uber and iphones.
+The publication of these two books marks the emergence of this orientation in a more public form, contending not just with other strains of readings of Marx but with the general and prevailing sense that technology and automation is the central driving force of capitalism, what could be considered the spontaneous ideology of the era of Uber and iphones.

 Benanav argues that the spontaneous image we have of the current state of the economy, of technology and automation displacing jobs, and leading to precarious labor and unemployment is perhaps the wrong way of understanding what we are seeing.
-The precarious status of labor is not a product of the coming revolution of machines, but a byproduct of the stagnation and decline of capital.
+The precarious status of labor is not a product of the coming revolution of machines, but rather a byproduct of the stagnation and decline of capital.
 Benanav describes this particular illusion as follows: